Terrible PR pitches

 Five (more) tips to writing the perfect PR pitch

-I read the post "10 Tips to write the perfect pitch" on Ragan.com, a PR resource blog and a twitter follower (@asked me what I thought.
+I read the post "10 Tips to write the perfect pitch" on Ragan.com, a PR resource blog and a twitter follower (@MonicaMRodgers) asked me what I thought.

 The article does offer good tips.
 Mostly useful.
 And I don't disagree with any of them.